biosaxs-dev/molass-library/SHIMIZU-QUICK-START.md

 Copilot, please help me draft a response to [describe the comment]
 ```

+3. **Copilot Agent will autonomously:**
-3. Copilot will create a draft file for you
+   - Create a draft file for you
+   - Format it properly
+   - Add `READY-FOR-TECH-REVIEW` marker (if you request review)
 4. Review the draft, edit if needed
 5. When ready, say: